Receptiviti/receptiviti-python/docs_source/articles/quick_start.md

 ## Handling Big Data

-The `receptiviti` function will handle splitting texts into bundles, so the limit on how many texts you can process at once will come down to your system's amount of random access memory (RAM).
+The `receptiviti.request` function will handle splitting texts into bundles, so the limit on how many texts you can process at once will come down to your system's amount of random access memory (RAM).
 Several thousands of texts should be fine, but getting into millions of texts, you may not be able to have all of the results loaded at once.
 To get around this, you can fully process subsets